 Greece's VAT rate: 24%

 Greece applies a standard VAT rate of 24% to most goods.
-This places Greece in the upper tier of EU VAT rates — the same as Finland, higher than Germany (19%) and the Netherlands (21%), but below Sweden and Denmark (25%) and Hungary (27%).
+This places Greece in the upper tier of EU VAT rates — level with Estonia (24%), higher than Germany (19%) and the Netherlands (21%), but below Sweden and Denmark (25%), Finland (25.5%) and Hungary (27%).
 VAT is charged on the total customs value — product price plus shipping — when the parcel clears Greek customs.

 For a £160 order with £20 shipping, Greek VAT at 24% on the total £180 customs value comes to £43.
-Add a customs handling fee of around £10, and the on-delivery charge reaches approximately £53 — a significant addition to a £160 purchase that Greek customers may not be expecting unless you've told them upfront.
+Add a customs handling fee of around £10, and the on-delivery charge reaches approximately £53 — an extra 33% on a £160 purchase that Greek customers may not be expecting unless you've told them upfront.

 Import duty on UK goods